Youth Project at Fordhall

 Who are we?

-The Fordhall Youth Project works with small numbers of students who may be struggling to engage in a conventional education setting.
+The Fordhall Youth Project - Branching Out - works with small numbers of students who may be struggling to engage in a conventional education setting.

 Outdoor activities have been proven to provide a valuable alternative to conventional education, offering non-competitive avenues for achievement and opportunities to develop independence and self-reliance.

-This project is kindly part funded by the Big Lottery ‘Reaching Communities’ fund, BBC Children In Need, and part funded by the participating school.
+This project is kindly part-funded by the Big Lottery ‘Reaching Communities’ fund and part-funded by the participating school.

 The programme